fenasti/Catering/README.md

  Finally i figured it out by changing the value of the background and adding other to the footer.

+ ## Unsolved Bugs

+ I couldn't properly center the elements in the pages.
+There were always a tiny difference between the paddings from the left and right and wasn't able to fix it after long time trying.

  ## Deployment

  The site was deployed to GitHub in the Deployment section, then in the Settings and the Pages section at the left.